sylligardos/sylligardos/README.md

-👋 Hi, I’m Emmanouil Sylligardos, a PhD student at ENS that has just started his journey and is kinda lost but stays cool. 😎
+👋 Hi, I’m Emmanouil Sylligardos, a PhD student at ENS that has just started his journey. 😎

 👀 I’m interested in ML for Time Series since life got me there 😜

-❤️ I'm looking for an academic internship, so if you are working on a similar subject hit me up!
+❤️ I'm looking for an academic internship at some point, so if you are working on a similar subject, hit me up!

 📫 You can reach me at hiimsylli@gmail.com